From the Bob Willard Collection, Volume 1

 ‘There’s no way they’re gonna let a kid get beheaded by a tetherball rope,’ boasted Big Bob Willard.
 He was right.

 When they moved Latham up to our grade they said he was ‘big-boned’ which even then we knew was code for ‘fat’.
-They also said that he tested good which all of us knew was pure horse hockey.
+They also said that he tested good which all of us knew was 100% horse hockey.
 Kids know other kids better than the teachers know the kids.
 Latham couldn’t test his way out of a paper bag with instructions and practice.

 But Latham didn’t mind any of this on that last day of school.
 He was still beaming having just won the ‘Hot Dogs and Campfire Beans Eating Contest’ five days earlier at the Congress Park Hot Dogs and Beans Festival.